khakimoff/ai-react-integration/README.md

 2. **Create OpenAI Account:**
     ```bash
-    Create an account on OpenAI - https://platform.openai.com/docs/overview.
+    Create an account on OpenAI - https://platform.openai.com/docs/overview
-    Navigate to the API keys section and generate a new API key.
+    Navigate to the API keys section and generate a new API key

 3. **Create .env:**
     ```bash
-    Create a .env file in the root directory.
+    Create a .env file in the root directory
     Insert the following line in the .env file, replacing YOUR_OPENAI_API_KEY with the generated API key

 4. **Install and run:**
     ```bash
     npm install
     npm run dev